narjes6nairat/Company/README.md

 In developing this application, I adhered to several key software design principles to ensure a robust and maintainable codebase:

-- **Encapsulation and Polymorphism**: I defined the `Attribot` assembly to preserve the principle of encapsulation and polymorphism, making the code maintainable and extensible.
+- **Encapsulation and Polymorphism**: I defined the private attribute to preserve the principle of encapsulation and polymorphism, making the code maintainable and extensible.

 - **Loose Coupling and High Cohesion**: The code is designed to have loose coupling and high cohesion to ensure the principle of reusability, flexibility, and testability.